-Department/Program Title: Early Childhood Education/Child Development

-Date submitted: Thursday, March 28, 2013

-0. Key Findings:
+ANNUAL PROGRAM PLAN & REVIEW (INSTRUCTIONAL) ASGC ADOPTED SPRING 2011 Department/Program Title: Early Childhood Education/Child Development Date submitted: Monday, March 31st, 2014 0.
+Key Findings:

-The department has yet to receive data regarding the numbers of AS degree and ECE/CD certificate candidates that are expected for this year (12/13).
-Last year (11/12) the number of recipients receiving ECE/CD certificates had more than doubled from the previous year and the number of AS degree recipients increased by 25% compared to the 11/12 academic year.
-I do not anticipate the numbers will grow from last year.
-I believe that the numbers may possibly even be down.
+As anticipated, the numbers of AS degree and ECE/CD certificate candidates for 12/13 was down from the prior year.
+For 12/13 there were 36 AS degrees with a major in ECE/CD awarded and 48 ECE/CD certificates awarded.
+It is not unusual for a year with large numbers of degrees/certificates awarded to be followed by fewer numbers.
+The students in the ECE/CD department generally take up to 2 years to complete their certificates and for those who intend to complete their AS degrees, it can take several more years.
 The trend in the department is to see students who are starting at the same time, taking their courses in a sequence (although there is not a sequence) and reach their goals of a certificate at close to the same time.
 This can to a great degree be attributed to the assistance that our students receive from our Program Services Coordinator who assists students with their educational goals and plans.
 This also means that we have waves of graduates.
-I believe also that we saw more students staying in school due to the economy which may also account for the larger number of certificates/AS degree awarded.
+I believe also that we saw more students staying in school due to the economy which may also account for the larger number of certificates/AS degree awarded for 11/12 compared to this past year 12/13.
 Last year a key finding was the almost doubling of the number of males enrolled in the ECE/CD department.
-While I believe that this likely had something to do with the unemployment rate and the overall state of the economy, the number continues to rise.
-The 11/12 data indicates an increase of 2% over last year.
-This continues to be an opportunity to encourage men to consider this field as a career option.
+I believe that this likely had something to do with the unemployment rate and the overall state of the economy.
+I personally am seeing an increase in males in my classes with at least 4-5 in each class, (especially the courses that can be used for the GE requirements.
 The mostly young men that I have seen in my classes do speak of an affinity for working with young children.
 Letting them know that this is an honorable and critically important profession especially as it relates to the lives of young children, is something that I, as well as our faculty, consistently tell them.
 It will be interesting to see if this trend continues.
-The third key finding and/or trend so to speak, is the increasing focus on kindergarten readiness and school success.
+The third key finding and/or trend so to speak, is the increasing focus on transitional kindergarten and kindergarten, school readiness and school success.
 The topic of closing the achievement gap between high and low performing students has now been directly related to the importance of early care and learning experiences for young children.
 The relationship between children who have the benefit of this experience and their later success in school has been clearly documented and substantiated.
-Our collaboration with the Silicon Valley Community Foundation through their Bridges to Success Initiative has been tremendously timely and has allowed our department to develop a fabulous new curriculum specialization called, "Ready for School".
-This new specialization includes two new three unit classes.
-One is titled: "Prek Learning and Development Guidelines" and the second is titled: "Foundations for Learning".
-Students who complete these courses will have completed a "Ready for School" specialization which can be used for the Master Teacher Permit issued by the Commission on Teacher Credentialing.
+Increasing attention on this topic has reached the federal level with the attention of President Obama who has committed to expanding services to children ages 0-5.
+A senate bill at the State level if passes would provide early childhood services for all 4 year olds.
+At the local level this county is preparing for the roll out of this expansion of services.
+What does this mean for the ECE/CD Department?
+It means that the field of early childhood education is growing and professionalizing.
+It means that we must prepare an expanding workforce of early childhood educators for the demands of the increasingly sophisticated work of preparing San Mateo County's earliest learners